 We'll Take Good Care of Your Clients

 You may be concerned about putting your clients at the mercy of an unfamiliar firm.
 One of the most embarrassing things for an attorney to endure is referring their clients to someone who does a terrible job holding the client's hand and keeping them in the loop about the progress of their case.
-(We know from experience, because we've unwittingly put our clients in that position when referring out our own cases.)
+(We know from experience, because we've unwittingly put our clients through that when referring out our own cases.)

 But we can assure you, you won't be in that position after referring a client to us.
 As many of those we've represented can attest, we strive to keep our clients well-informed about every aspect of their case, leaving them with the positive feeling that comes from being treated with honesty and respect.
 In fact, our work impressed one client so much that she agreed to record a video testimonial discussing her case and her experiences.